2050plus/2050plus/doc/veka_configurations.rst

 * Technology parameters : techno-economic parameters that were not set from the cost database or that alter technologies

   * i.e. Potentials and correction factors for renewables
-  * i.e.
+  * i.e. Heat pump sink temperature

 * Demand-related parameters: share between different energy carriers of a given demand.
 They can be fixed over the explored time horizons or year-dependent

   * i.e. share of primary route in steel production
-  * i.e. share of EV/ICE/FC vehicles for land transport
+  * i.e. share of EV/ICE/FC vehicles for land transport compared to today's demand
   * i.e. share of HVC routes compared to today's demand
   * i.e. year to consider for Eurostat reports